This Common Gynecological Procedure Can Lead To Orgasm Loss — But Patients Aren’t Told About It

-Every year, thousands of people remove abnormal cervical cells with a simple surgery called large loop excision of the transformation zone (LLETZ).
+Every year, thousands of people remove abnormal cervical cells with a simple surgery called loop electrosurgical excision procedure (LEEP).
 In this procedure, a doctor or nurse uses a small electrical wire loop to remove the cells.
 Typically, it takes about ten minutes.

-But in a feature by Hannah Smothers published yesterday, Cosmopolitan reports that some patients who undergo LLETZ (otherwise known as loop electrosurgical excision procedure, or LEEP) experience unexpected sexual side effects, including a loss of their ability to orgasm, a loss of sex drive, a reduction of vaginal sensation, and pain during penetrative sex.
+But in a feature by Hannah Smothers published today, Cosmopolitan reports that some patients who undergo LEEP experience unexpected sexual side effects, including a loss of their ability to orgasm, a loss of sex drive, a reduction of vaginal sensation, and pain during penetrative sex.
 “You know that game where you put coins in the slot and a claw comes down to try and grab a teddy bear, but it can never grasp it?” a woman using the pseudonym Sasha told Cosmopolitan.
 “That’s how it felt.
 There was a sort of sensation in my clitoral area, but just as I was about to orgasm, it was suddenly nothing...
 I knew then.
 Holy shit, they broke me.”

 Advertisement